Provide a unified industry understanding of the functional safety requirements for mobile autonomous equipment.

 - Regulatory authorities do not provide specific guidance on the requirements

-Overall, there is general confusion over which standards to follow, and this guideline will offer much-needed clarity and direction.
+Overall, there is general confusion over which standards to follow, and this project will offer much-needed clarity and direction.